KostasSar/terraform-beginner-bootcamp-2023/README.md

 * `path.root` is the filesystem path of the root module of the configuration.
 * `terraform.workspace` is the name of the currently selected ***workspace***.

+### Terraform Data Sources

+Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.

 ## Sources